tianyingw/tianyingw.github.io/openings.md

 #### Student Responsibility

-- Weekly one on one meeting;
+- Weekly one on one meetings;
 - Maintain research progress log (Overleaf or Notion).

 #### Note

-- **I DO NOT organize group meeting or reading group**.
+- I prefer one on one meetings and **DO NOT organize group meeting or reading group** now.
 - Every student will be responsible for their own projects.
 - All projects will run for at least 6 months.
 Early drop-out is not acceptable.